 Tony Stark in the first Iron Man movie is remarkably calm when he tells Pepper that she's just caused him to go into cardiac arrest.

-Played with in the sequel where Tony's palladium poisoning is clearly causing him discomfort, but he chooses not to tell anybody about it, instead making subtler preparations for his death such as appointing Pepper CEO and letting Rhodey take the Mk II.
+Iron Man 2: Played with when Tony's palladium poisoning is clearly causing him discomfort, but he chooses not to tell anybody about it, instead making subtler preparations for his death such as appointing Pepper CEO and letting Rhodey take the Mk II.
 Of course, Tony was going to make Pepper an omelet and tell her, but he never got a chance.

 In The Fellowship of the Ring, Boromir merely grunts, drops to his knees, then gets right back up and keeps fighting after being shot with an arrow.
 It's not until the third that he stays down, and even then he's more concerned about failing the Fellowship than the fact that he has three arrows sticking out of his chest.

 In Waterloo, toward the end of the battle the British general Wellington and his Number Two Uxbridge seem to survive a near miss from a cannon shot intact, when suddenly Uxbridge looks down...

 Uxbridge: (calmly) My God sir, I've lost my leg.
 Wellington: My God sir, so you have.

 During Night at the Museum, Teddy Roosevelt gets cut in half by a wagon wheel.
 His response goes along the lines of "Well, that's unfortunate."
 Justified, as he is a wax replica.